CtrlK

 Distinctiveness Conflict Risk

-Highly specific niche combining biomedical domain + outline generation + specific academic document types.
-Unlikely to conflict with general writing skills or non-biomedical academic skills due to the precise scope and input/output descriptions.
+Highly distinctive niche combining biomedical domain + outline generation + specific academic document types.
+Unlikely to conflict with general writing skills or non-biomedical academic skills due to the specificity of both the domain and the output format.

 3 / 3